gustavocardoso/docker-lemp/README.md

 Yeah, I know that some improvments are necessary.
 But, it is working for me at the moment.
 As soon as I make them, I will update this setup project.

-Again, feel free to contribute!!!
+Again, feel free to contribute!

+Thanks!

 💙